-The preferred alternatives for restoration would occur within areas designated as Essential Fish Habitat (EFH), but the Trustees do not believe that these restoration actions would have an adverse impact on EFH as designated under the Magnuson-Stevens Fishery Conservation and Management Act, as amended and reauthorized by the Sustainable Fisheries Act (Public Law 104-297) (Magnuson Stevens Act), 16 U.S.C. §§1801 et seq.
+The preferred alternative for restoration would occur within areas designated as Essential Fish Habitat (EFH), but the Trustees do not believe that these restoration actions would have an adverse impact on EFH as designated under the Magnuson-Stevens Fishery Conservation and Management Act, as amended and reauthorized by the Sustainable Fisheries Act (Public Law 104-297) (MagnusonStevens Act, 16 U.S.C. §§1801 et seq.
 An abbreviated EFH consultation was completed with NMFS in February, 2017.
-Based on prior consultations for similar restoration activities, NMFS SERO concured that the planned restoration actions will not have a net adverse impact on EFH.
-Prior to the physical impacts from groundings or storms, these sites provide valuable EFH.
-However, after being impacted loose unconsolidated rubble is left behind, topography has been destroyed and areas are devoid of biota.
-This is not EFH.
-Stabilizing the rubble and re-introducing both topographic features and biota to restore a site's EFH would benefit the surrounding fisheries.
+Based on prior consultations for similar restoration activities, NMFS' Southeast Regional Office (SERO) concurred that the planned restoration actions will not have a net adverse impact on EFH.
 Vessels and companies contracted for this work would be required to have all the insurances and USCG certifications to minimize and be able to respond to any spills or release of lubricants.
 The vessels used would likely range from 30-70' in length.
 It is common for seas in Puerto Rico to reach 6 - 8'+.
 Mangroves and seagrass beds in the area are protected from offshore swells by coral reefs.
 Wakes from the vessels would not exceed typical background conditions so they should have no impact on coral reefs, mangroves or seagrasses in the area.